inspire-1a03/eru-2020/docs/eru-day1.md

 - Can you make it blink at always-differing intervals?

 ## Exercise 7: Inserting an LED
 If you recall from earlier, the on-board LED (indicated by ```LED_BUILTIN``` in the Arduino code) is also connected to digital pin 13 on your Arduino board.
-You can connect an LED to this pin in a circuit by connecting one leg to digital pin 13 and the other to the adjacent pin labeled **GND**.
+You can connect an LED to this pin in a circuit by connecting one leg to digital pin 13 and the other to the adjacent pin labelled **GND**.
 - The **GND** is the *ground* connection of the circuit.
 Circuits require a higher- and lower-voltage connection to permit current to pass through it.
 The ground pin often serves this purpose.
 In this case, digital pin 13 serves as the higher-voltage connection, and current flows from pin 13, through the LED and toward GND.
-- Try connnecting one of your standard (two-legged) LEDs.
+- Try connecting one of your standard (two-legged) LEDs.
 If it doesn't work, turn it around and connect it the other way.

 #### Question:
 - What happened?
 Did it work in both directions?